 Professional Mentor "Friend"

 Friends of the Children is a nonprofit that is impacting generational change by empowering youth through relationships with professional mentors.
-We do this by providing children facing the most obstacles with a long-term, professional mentor, who we call a “Friend,” from kindergarten through high school graduation, 12+ years – no matter what.
+We do this by providing children facing the most obstacles with a long-term, salaried, professional mentor, who we call a “Friend,” from kindergarten through high school graduation, 12+ years – no matter what.
 We are currently seeking an extraordinary professional to embark on a new career journey as a Friend at our SW Washington Chapter.

-At Friends of the Children we put children first and use our values to change the way the world treats and views youth facing great barriers.
-As a Friend you will nurture long-term relationships from a foundation of love, acceptance, and culturally-informed practice.
+At Friends of the Children, we put children first and use our values to change the way the world treats and views youth facing great barriers.
+As a Friend, you will nurture long-term relationships from a foundation of love, acceptance, and culturally informed practice.
 Do you want to help eight of our youth discover their limitless potential, by fostering their internal resiliency?
 Are you ready to help build relationships within the communities of our youth and families to strengthen social networks and provide bridges to new opportunities?
 If so, the impactful role of a Friend might be for you.

 We are currently seeking a mentor for our program (grades Kindergarten through 12th grade) to serve as a positive adult role model to eight youth and develop loving, caring, and sustained relationships with each child.
 For each child, a Friend will set positive expectations; nurture and promote each child’s strength, talents, and abilities; help ensure physical and emotional well-being; teach life and academic skills; provide enrichment activities; and model responsible behavior.
 A Friend will fully document activities and participate in the ongoing evaluation process.
 Friends will work primarily one-on-one with their children, while also building trusting supportive relationships with parents/caregivers.
 A Friend must know, understand, honor, and support the organization’s mission, vision, values, and principles, and be able to clearly articulate the organization’s function.